bristlemouth/bm_protocol/ENV_SETUP.md

 ## Developer Guide (in progress)
 If you already have your development environment set up, check out the [DEVELOPER.md](DEVELOPER.md) file for some quick start guides, etc...

+If you're developing on the Bristlemouth Development Kit, see the [BMDK_README.md](./src/apps/bm_devkit/BMDK_README.md)

 ## Initial setup
 ### Install conda